AlexCelik/CrypterofText/README.md

-Here is an example of a Nokia touch Panel
+Here is an example of a Nokia touch Panel .
+Open it in RAW ;D

                 .sss.
                 $P'`T.